2ndSightLab/ai-tracker/issues.md

 6/1/2026 - 6/2/2026

 🟡 Make sure VPC endpoints are optional and not configured eveywhere until confirm everything else is working properly to reduce costs except possibly the auth Lambda.

-🟡 Delete should show resources in reverse order as last things deployed get deleted first due to dependencies

 🟡 Pull admin ips from other configs if exist keep having to look thos up, also admin acct, email domain, etc. maybe have a default configuration file